The Urinary System

 1. Glomerular Pathology

-Glomerular diseases often have an immune basis, leading to nephrotic syndrome (proteinuria, hypoalbuminaemia, oedema).
+Glomerular diseases often have an immune basis, leading to nephrotic syndrome (proteinuria, hypoalbuminaemia, edema).

 i.
 Primary Glomerular Causes: